Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: Introduction

-Furthermore, under additional but structurally robust assumptions on the payoff matrices (i.e., assumptions that remain valid after small perturbations of the payoff matrices), we prove positive results about the efficiency of the time-average behavior of the dynamics regardless of whether they are convergent or not.
-As it is typically the case in the Price of Anarchy literature~\cite{koutsoupias1999worst} we focus on the measure of \emph{social welfare} -- the sum of individual payoffs, but whereas the the typical PoA literature tries to argue that regret-minimizing dynamics (such as FoReL) are at most a constant factor worse than the behavior of the worst case Nash equilibrium~\cite{Roughgarden,roughgarden2016twenty}, we instead show that FoReL dynamics always at least as efficient as the worst case Nash equilibrium.
-Finally, in Section~\ref{sec:examples} we provide examples in form of sample trajectories in high-dimensional games, where limit behavior is non-chaotic, but cyclic.
+Having excluded the presence of chaos, we further analyze quantitative properties of binary games, which admit cyclic interaction graphs.
+In Section~\ref{sec:ne} we show that, under additional but structurally robust assumptions on the payoff matrices (i.e., assumptions that remain valid after small perturbations of the payoff matrices and so are suitable, for example, for empirical payoff matrices), one can derive positive results about the efficiency of the time-averaged behavior of the dynamics regardless of whether they are convergent.
+As is typically the case in the price of anarchy (PoA) literature~\cite{koutsoupias1999worst}, we focus on the measure of \emph{social welfare}, which is the sum of individual payoffs.
+Whereas the typical PoA literature argues that regret-minimizing dynamics (such as FoReL) are at most a constant factor worse than the behavior of the worst-case Nash equilibrium~\cite{Roughgarden,roughgarden2016twenty}, we instead show that FoReL dynamics are always at least as efficient as the worst-case Nash equilibrium.
+Finally, Section~\ref{sec:examples} provides examples of games satisfying our assumptions and their possible limit behavior, as well as a counterexample in the form of a simple binary game that breaks our assumptions and induces chaotic learning dynamics.